Corynebacterium: Role in disease

 The most notable human infection is diphtheria, caused by C. diphtheriae.
 It is an acute, contagious infection characterized by pseudomembranes of dead epithelial cells, white blood cells, red blood cells, and fibrin that form around the tonsils and back of the throat.
 In developed countries, it is an uncommon illness that tends to occur in unvaccinated individuals, especially school-aged children, elderly, neutropenic or immunocompromised patients, and those with prosthetic devices such as prosthetic heart valves, shunts, or catheters.
 It is more common in developing countries It can occasionally infect wounds, the vulva, the conjunctiva, and the middle ear.
 It can be spread within a hospital.
 The virulent and toxigenic strains produce an exotoxin formed by two polypeptide chains, which is itself produced when a bacterium is transformed by a gene from the β prophage.

+Some Corynebacterium species are considered zoonotic agents which can be transmitted to humans by contact with diseased animals.
 Several species cause disease in animals, most notably C. pseudotuberculosis, which causes the disease caseous lymphadenitis, and some are also pathogenic in humans.
 Some attack healthy hosts, while others tend to attack the immunocompromised.
 Effects of infection include granulomatous lymphadenopathy, pneumonitis, pharyngitis, skin infections, and endocarditis.
 Corynebacterial endocarditis is seen most frequently in patients with intravascular devices.
 Several species of Corynebacterium can cause trichomycosis axillaris.
 C. striatum may cause axillary odor.
 C. minutissimum causes erythrasma.

+Most phytopathogenic Corynebacterium produce systemic infections in plants that are caused by injury or wounding of the plant and can cause systemic infections as well.
+C. fascians is found in perennials and can cause leaf and bulb distortion, bud deformity, and proliferation wilt.
+C. flaccumfaciens ssp.
+Flaccumfaciens in field beans can cause wilting, C. flaccumfaciens ssp.
+Betae in beets can cause silvering of the leaves and wilting, C. ilicis in American holly can cause branch blight, and C. iranicum in wheat can cause yellow slime of the leaves, inflorescences, and leaf spots.
+It is also known that C. michiganense ssp.
+Michiganense in tomato peppers causes wilting and fruit spots, C. michiganense ssp.
+Insidiosum in alfalfa causes wilting and stunting, and C. tritici in wheat causes yellow slime of leaves and inflorescences.